dime-coin/core-docs/docs/resources/glossary.md

 #### Locktime

-Part of a transaction which indicates the earliest time or earliest block when that transaction may be added to the block chain.
+Part of a transaction which indicates the earliest time or earliest block when that transaction may be added to the blockchain.

 #### Long-Living Masternode Quorum